History

 Advanced Placement Art History

-Covering the period from 30,000 B.C.E. to the present day, this course thoroughly prepares students for the Advanced Placement Exam in Art History.
-Rooted in visual, contextual, and comparative analysis, the AP Art History curriculum deepens students' understanding of works of art within their historical contexts by examining issues of politics, class, religion, patronage, audience, gender, function, and ethnicity.
-Through investigation of diverse artistic traditions from prehistory to the present, the course fosters an in-depth and holistic understanding of the history of art from a global perspective by analyzing works from 10 content areas: Global Prehistory; Ancient Mediterranean; Early Europe and Colonial Americas; Late Europe and Americas; Indigenous Americas; Africa; West and Central Asia; South, East, and Southeast Asia; The Pacific; and Global Contemporary. |
+Rooted in visual, contextual, and comparative analysis, this course deepens students' understanding of works of art within their historical contexts by examining issues of politics, class, religion, patronage, audience, gender, function, and ethnicity.
+Through investigation of diverse artistic traditions from 30,000 BCE to the present, students end the year with a holistic, cross-cultural understanding of the history of art from a global perspective.
+Students analyze over 250 works of art and architecture from 10 content areas: Global Prehistory; Ancient Mediterranean; Early Europe and Colonial Americas; Late Europe and Americas; Indigenous Americas; Africa; West and Central Asia; South, East, and Southeast Asia; The Pacific; and Global Contemporary.
+Given its vast scope, the course moves at a fast pace, and students often cover material independently.
+Well-suited to visual learners, this course challenges students to hone their visual and contextual analysis skills and their ability to support claims with evidence.
+Open to students in grade 12

 Advanced Placement Comparative Government and Politics